-- Instruct the student how to use the computer in a manner consistent with his or her cultural level - Guide the student how to deal with social sites
+- Instruct the student how to use the computer in a manner consistent with his or her cultural level - Guide the student how to deal with social sites - Collaboration: Many software projects require working as part of a team, so collaboration skills are important.

-- Collaboration: Many software projects require working as part of a team, so collaboration skills are important. - Communication: The ability to communicate effectively with others, whether it's through reporting or making presentations, is a valuable skill. - Project management: The ability to plan, organize and manage projects to ensure their completion on time
+- Communication: The ability to communicate effectively with others, whether it's through reporting or making presentations, is a valuable skill. - Project management: The ability to plan, organize and manage projects to ensure their completion on time

-10. Structure of the curriculum The week Hours Required learning outcomes Name of unit or subject Method of education Method of assessment 1 - 3 2 hours a week Network and Internet concepts Theoretical + Practical Oral and practical exams 4 - 5 2 hours a week Office program Theoretical + Practical Oral and practical exams 6 - 8 2 hours a week Methods of collecting data and drawing tables Theoretical + Practical Oral and practical exams 9 - 11 2 hours a week Accounting programs Theoretical + Practical Oral and practical exams 12 - 13 2 hours a week Practical applications Theoretical + Practical Oral and practical exams 14 - 15 2 hours a week Viruses and identify them Theoretical + Practical Oral and practical exams
+10. Str 10.
+Structure of the curriculum The week Hours Required learning outcome s Name of unit or subject Method of education Method of assessment 1 - 3 2 hours a week Network and Internet concepts Theoretical + Practical Oral and practical exams 4 - 5 2 hours a week E-commerce includes banking services via phone, via SMS and electronic alerts.
+Theoretical + Practical Oral and practical exams 6 - 8 2 hours a week Computer Troubleshooting Theoretical + Practical Oral and practical exams 9 - 11 2 hours a week Introduction to Artificial Intelligence, its definition, history and methods Theoretical + Practical Oral and practical exams 12 - 13 2 hours a week The role of artificial intelligence in modern smartphones Theoretical + Practical Oral and practical exams 14 - 15 2 hours a week Artificial Intelligence Applications in Shopping, Advertising, Finance and the Future of Intelligence in Future Trends and Recent Research Theoretical + Practical Oral and practical exams